 A little campy and very retro, Jellies, Jell-O, gelatin, congealed salads are having a moment.
 Make this uber fresh and bright raspberry-pineapple gelatin mold with a tart layer of sour cream and cream cheese for your Easter table.
 Yum!Jump to Recipe

 This recipe was so much fun to make.
-It took me back to my childhood when green bean casseroles, and Stouffer’s Dinner were all the rage.
+It took me back to my childhood when green bean casseroles, and Stouffer’s Dinners were all the rage.
 When I was growing up, every holiday table had a gelatin mold.
 Our home always had a celadon green “Country Club Salad” with pineapple, slivered almonds, lime gelatin and Fresca.
 My mother-in-law makes a cranberry salad every Christmas.

 If tall, thin flutes of green, orange or bright red Jell-O were in your fridge, tilted and filled with Cool Whip, your mom was a “gourmet” and company was coming over for dinner.